Sharples suggests moving welcome to upper marae

 Family festivities dominated the rest of the day with people drawn to the live entertainment, food stalls and markets at three different venues.

-Next story in National: Outdoor centre charged over Paritutu Rock deaths
+Next story in New Zealand: Outdoor centre charged over Paritutu Rock deaths

 Copyright © 2013, Radio New Zealand